 I don’t have personal experience with any of these companies (or hotels) except for OAT (whom I highly recommend), so you’ll want to do your own research.
 But hopefully, you now have a better idea of what to look for in your desired desert experience.

-If you want to know more about my full Morocco tour, check out my blog post with Highlights of the Trip.
+Plus, if you want to know more about my full Morocco tour, check out my blog post with Highlights of the Trip.

 COMMENTS: Have you been to Morocco?
 Did you visit the Saharan desert region of Erg Chebbi?
 Were you able to ride a camel and/or spend the night in a desert camp?
 What was your experience?